Kodrakpa Sonam Gyeltsen b.1182? - d.1261?

 Kodrakpa spent five years in meditation retreat at Mt.
 Kailash.
 It was there where it is said that he achieved the total knowledge that comes with enlightenment, realizing both “what there is” (ji snyed pa) and “how things are” (ji lta ba).
-Or, stated in terms associated with the Vajrayana, he achieved true realization of the nature of the Vajra Body (rdo rje lus).
-Once a naga spirit emerged above the surface of Lake Mapam (ma pham) and granted him magical feats associated with water (chu'i dngos grub).
-So when he founded Kodrak Monastery in Upper Nyang (myang stod) a spring broke out over the parched earth.
-Knowledge of him spread far and wide while he was staying at Kodrak, which is why he would be known forever after by the name Kodrakpa.
+Or, stated in terms associated with the Vajrayāna, he achieved true realization of the nature of the Vajra Body (rdo rje lus).
+According to legend, once a naga spirit emerged above the surface of Lake Mapam, known also as Manasarovar, (mtsho ma pham) and granted him magical feats associated with water (chu'i dngos grub).
+Later, when he founded Kodrak (ko brag) hermitage in Upper Nyang (myang stod), he is said to have made a spring broke out over the parched earth.

-The famous Bengali teacher Vibhutichandra had first come to Tibet as part of the group of nine panditas who came with Shakyashri.
-Later on, he settled for some time in Kathmandu, and received a special visionary teaching on the Six-Limbed Yoga of the Kalachakra directly from the Indian master Shabari.
-His main concern was to locate a disciple worthy of receiving this exceptionally profound teaching, so when he heard about his former student Kodrakpa's success in meditation, he decided to invite him to Nepel for this purpose.
-Kodrakpa, staying at Dingri Langkhor (ding ri glang 'khor) at the time, on the other hand, realized that there would be benefits for many more Tibetans if Vibhutichandra could be persuaded to come once again to Tibet.
-The Bengali teacher, who was able to speak and write in Tibetan, stayed two years in Dingri, teaching Kalachakra teachings especially, before returning to Nepel.
-It is interesting and may seem odd that this Indian pandita received teachings from his student.
+Kodrakpa, staying at Dingri Langkhor (ding ri glang 'khor) at the time, on the other hand, realized that there would be benefits for many more Tibetans if Vibhūticandra could be persuaded to come once again to Tibet.
+The Bengali teacher, who was able to speak and write in Tibetan, stayed two years in Dingri, teaching Kālacakra teachings especially, before returning to Nepal.
+It is interesting and may seem odd that this Indian paṇḍita received teachings from his student.
 One rarely hears of Indians receiving lineage teachings from Tibetans.
-In a similar way it is said that Ga Lotsawa (rgwa lo tsA ba) was both Kodrakpa's student and his teacher in Kalachakra.
+In a similar way it is said that Ga Lotsāwa Namgyel Dorje (rgwa lo tsA ba rnam rgyal rdo rje, 1203-1283) was both Kodrakpa's student and his teacher in Kālacakra.

 Kodrakpa was particularly renowned for his mastery of meditation, including special techniques for overcoming the obstacles to spiritual growth.
 The list of his students is therefore very long.
 But his fame and influence went further, beyond the usual monastic and eremetical circles, such that the Blue Annals even says, “All bowed at his feet — Masters of the Old and New Tantras, kings, Mongol nobles of the imperial family, officials, landowners and others.”
 It is very probable that he achieved this universal fame above all on account of his spiritual songs.

 These songs are not particularly ornate.
 Neither were they composed in the classical Indian style.
 They do reach occasional poetic heights in imaginative descriptions of natural phenomena.
 We are reminded that he spent most of his life in retreat places of outstanding natural beauty.
 His main poetic device lies in the regular repetitions of both sounds and words.
 This is appreciated in Tibetan poetry much like alliteration and rhyme in English verse.
-Here is a short sample from song number 38, as translated by Cyrus Stearns:
+Here is a short sample from song number thirty-eight, as translated by Cyrus Stearns:

 Deer, antelope, and argali.